jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ## Auto Ban Discovered Risky Generative AI

-OpenAI scores 8/9 and Copilot scores around 10.
+OpenAI scores 8️⃣ or 9️⃣ and Copilot scores around 🔟.
 If you need to block Chatgpt etc I'd block it manually as 9 may be too high for app discovery policy.
 Bear in mind theres currently 3 OpenAI catergories available
 ![image](https://github.com/user-attachments/assets/d7e92b57-1823-45fc-96c8-3638eccadb82)

 Also bear in mind savy users might find websites that have chatbots with no content filter so this by no means a substitute for good DLP.